|Name :||RUDDOCK, Andrew Paul||Tel :||+44 (0)117 3736375|

 Rainydayz provides IT consultancy and software development services.

 I am currently working at Nokia Siemens Networks working on the systems monitoring software for the mobile network equipment register database system.
-I am aiding with porting and packaging the software from Solaris to Linux (RedHat Enterprise Linux 6).
+This is written in a variety of languages, mostly Java and C/C++, and utilises in-house developed communications libraries.
+I am also assisting with the porting effort from Solaris to RedHat Enterprise Linux 6.

 |October 2010 - March 2012||Gordano Ltd, Clevedon|

 Gordano provides cross-platform email, collaboration and groupware messaging solutions.
 Gordano also has a cloud-based offering for customers who don't wish to operate their own servers.